MirkMart/Lab_CompGeno/2024/08_GeneAnnotation/README.md

 * [HMMER](http://hmmer.org/): use hidden Markov models (HMMs) profiles.
 It is often used together with a profile database, such as Pfam or many of the databases that participate in Interpro.

+## Input file

+The first thing to functionally explore our data is creating a file that can be annotate.
+The best one is a list of protein choosen by selecting the longest sequence in each trimmed orthogroup without taking into consideration gaps.
+This secure the use of the longest protein that is for sure clustered in an orthogroup and implemented in our analyses.
+To do it we can use the script [longest_protein_OGs](./longest_protein_OG.sh).

 ## Databases

 * Nr: Non-redundant protein sequences from GenPept, Swissprot, PIR, PDF, PDB, and NCBI RefSeq